-Yeast extract is a thick salty paste that is used as a flavor enhancer in processed foods.
-If you see this ingredient on the label of the food you are considering buying, you need to check and see Is Yeast Extract Gluten Free.
+Yeast extract is a thick salty paste used as a flavor enhancer in processed foods.
+If you see this ingredient on the label of the food you are considering buying, you need to check and see, Is Yeast Extract Gluten Free.

 What Is Yeast Extract?

-Yeast extract is an additive that you may see on ingredient labels in processed foods.
-It is a flavoring agent that is made by growing yeast, then breaking it down with enzymes.
+Yeast extract is an additive on ingredient labels in processed foods.
+It is a flavoring agent made by growing yeast and then breaking it down with enzymes.
 This process is known as autolysis.

 The resulting paste is salty and is said to bring a lot of flavor to foods.
 Umami is an example, as is the Australian Marmite paste.
 It is rich in protein and vitamin B.

 I have often seen this ingredient on the labels of foods, including potato chips and soups.
 It is an ingredient that can be challenging to decipher whether it is safe for those with celiac disease or gluten intolerance.